albar965/littlenavmap-manual/en/ROUTEDESCR.md

 `ALTERNATES`: Alternate airports are optional and are simply appended to the flight plan.

-`SPEEDALT`: Contains the cruise speed and altitude.
+`SPEEDALT`: An optional entry that contains the cruise speed and altitude.
 See below for a details.

 `ENROUTE`: This is a list of either `WAYPOINT` or a `AIRWAYWAYPOINT` forming the actual flight plan.
 The first entry has to be an airport, waypoint, VOR or NDB.